 Election Day is Tuesday, November 6!

-Feel free to share this page on your social network.
+Please share this page with your network and on your social media.

 Voters may use the following sites to see where and how they are registered to vote.

 - California Secretary of State voterstatus.sos.ca.gov

 - League of Women Voters Education Fund vote411.org

 Register and Vote Today, Even if You Missed the Deadline

 The voter registration deadline was October 22, but you can still register and vote.